uboslinux/ubos-website/content/docs/developers/tutorials/alternate-setup-nspawn.md

 * The turnaround time switching back to a pristine system to test on is lower, by the magic of btrfs subvolumes and copy-on-write.

-* Also, we consider `systemd-nspawn` to be more flexible than Docker.
+* Also, we consider `systemd-nspawn` to be more flexible than Docker for our purposes here.
 Your opinion may vary :-)

 The main downsides are that you cannot run this on a workstation that does not run Linux, and the setup is a bit more involved.